If it looks hard to make money, it probably is.

 So how does that all work?
 Well, if market health is weak or is going from good to weak, then I stop taking long trades.
 Market health has to improve for me to consider buying stocks again.
 And even if market health improves, I want some assurance that my strategies are working.
 That’s where the two bullet points above come in.
 Until I see some quality setups that are actually working—the price is moving to targets I would have set (or at least hitting a 3:1 reward/risk)—then I will be mostly on the sidelines waiting until that happens.

-Each week I post a Market Health Update in the Stocks Analysis section of the site.
+Each week I post a Market Health Outlook.
 It says whether I’m trading, or not, and why.

 Here’s an example from July 11, 2022, basically saying I need to see more things working (as discussed above) because some things are starting to look better, but we don’t have confirmation yet.